weecology/data-sharing-paper/data_sharing_ms.md

 Data sharing benefits both the community and the data sharer.
 The benefits to the scientific community of sharing data are substantial [@fienberg1984].
-It allows: 1) the results of exisiting analyses to be reproduced and improved upon [@fienberg1984];
+It allows: 1) the results of existing analyses to be reproduced and improved upon [@fienberg1984];
 2) data to be combined in meta-analyses to reach general conclusions [@fienberg1984];
 3) can allow new approaches to be applied to the data and new questions asked using it [@fienberg1984]; and
-4) can facilitate approaches to scientific inquiry that couldn't even be considered without broad scale data sharing [].
+4) can facilitate approaches to scientific inquiry that couldn't even be considered without broad scale data sharing [@hampton2013].
 As a result data sharing is increasingly required by funding agencies (e.g., [NSF](http://www.nsf.gov/bfa/dias/policy/dmp.jsp), [NIH](http://grants.nih.gov/grants/guide/notice-files/NOT-OD-03-032.html), [NSERC](http://www.nserc-crsng.gc.ca/Professors-Professeurs/FinancialAdminGuide-GuideAdminFinancier/Responsibilities-Responsabilites_eng.asp), [FWF](http://www.fwf.ac.at/en/public_relations/oai/index.html), journals [@whitlock2010; @piwowar2008], and potentially by law (e.g. [FASTR](http://doyle.house.gov/sites/doyle.house.gov/files/documents/2013%2002%2014%20DOYLE%20FASTR%20FINAL.pdf)).

 Sharing data is also known to benefit the person sharing the data.